Import proxies

 Proxy syntax

-The advanced proxy syntax is
+The legacy advanced proxy syntax is:

 (type)host:port:username:password

-for example, if you have a SOCKS 5 proxy listening at 127.0.0.1
+For example, if you have a SOCKS 5 proxy listening at 127.0.0.1 on port 8080, which requires the username myuser and password mypass, you can type:

 (socks5)127.0.0.1:8080:myuser:mypass